Mental Health: Information for Family Doctors

 Geriatric Mental Health Services receives referrals via Specialized Geriatric Services Centralized Intake located at St. Joseph’s Health Centre in Guelph.
 Family Physicians can fax their referrals to Intake at 1-888-205-1491 or can reach them directly by calling 1-855-849-6228.
 These referrals will be reviewed by the Geriatric Mental Health team located at the Langs Hub, 1145 Coronation Blvd.

-***Due to COVID-19 the education series and support groups are currenlty on hold****
+***Due to the recent pandemic, education series and support groups are currently on hold***

 Mental Health Family Education Series/Young Adult Family Night reaches out with information, resources and support to family and friends caring for a loved one with a mental illness.